Saturday, Jan 28, 2023 9:30 am - 4:15 pm

 Walking, could involve distance but largely flat

-Come to Durham and see for yourself its birds and wines, back roads and vines, and the founding family of the times.
-The adventure starts at the Llano Seco Viewing Platform to see waterfowl and cranes.
+Come to Durham and see for yourself it's birds and wines, back roads and vines, and the founding family of the times.
+The adventure includes stops at the Llano Seco Viewing Platform to see waterfowl and cranes.
 Then we'll drive the back roads of Durham where orchards and flooded rice fields support a wide variety of bird species.
 Our early lunch stop will be at Durham Community Park where Yellow-billed Magpies are often found!
-After lunch we'll stop for birding along the levy at Butte Creek and then we're off to the Durham Cemetery, where you'll find out the interesting history of the founding family, the Durhams, and California pioneer Sam Neal.
-After the cemetery, we will spend time with another pioneer, wood recycler Randy McLaughlin, at his Olde Durham Wood Company yard on Oro Chico Hwy.
-This discussion about wood recycling and composting is sure to be interesting.
-Then to finish off the day, we'll stop at Dog Creek Cellars for some wine tasting.
-Tasting fee included in price.
-Bring lunch, water, and dress warmly with appropriate foot wear.
+After lunch we're off to the Durham Cemetery, where you'll find out the interesting history of the founding family, the Durham's, and California pioneer Sam Neal.
+To finish off the day, we'll stop at Almendra Winery & Distillery for some wine tasting and small bites.
+The tasting fee and small bites are included in the price.
+Bring lunch, water, binoculars, and dress warmly with appropriate footwear.

 Bill Smith is a retired Professional Forester who has resided in in Chico since 1975.
 He has a BS in Forest Management from Michigan Technological University and retired as the "Forest Silviculturist" from the Plumas National Forest in 2010.
 His forte in the Forest Service was large reforestation project logistics and Service Contract Administration.
 Notable accomplishments include serving on the Bidwell Park Commission, securing the three acre "Blue Oak Reserve" within Hillview Terrace Subdivision, and spearheadimg the design and build-out of Baroni Park, a Chico Neighborhood Park.